Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

-In the first DVCS result of the COMPASS~\cite{COMPASS:2018pup}, the beam charge-spin sum is measured using the 2012 data.
+In the first DVCS results of the COMPASS~\cite{COMPASS:2018pup}, the beam charge-spin sum was measured using the 2012 data.
 In the analysis, the single photon events selected are required to have reasonable values in the so-called exclusivity variables, which compare recoil-proton related quantities measured by the CAMERA with those determined by the rest of the spectrometer.
 The main background for the exclusive single photon events comes from photons resulting from $\pi^0$ decay.
 In the case where both photons from $\pi^0$ decay are detected, a DVCS candidate photon is removed if the invariant mass of its combination with another photon falls into the $\pi^0$ mass range.
 On the other hand, for the background where the other photon from $\pi^0$ decay is missing, their contribution is estimated by Monte Carlo.
-The BH contribution is studied in different ranges of virtual photon energy $\nu$, and can be reasonably described by the BH Monte Carlo normalized by the integrated luminosity of the data.
+In the virtual photon energy ($\nu$) range of 10--32~GeV, with $\langle{}x_B\rangle\approx0.063$ and $\langle{}Q^2\rangle\approx2.1$~GeV$^2$, the DVCS events are expected to contribute significantly.
+In this $\nu$-range, the $t$-dependence of the cross section sum can be described satisfactorily by a single exponential function $e^{-B|t|}$.
+The slope of the exponential fitting function $B$ is $(4.3 \pm0.6_{\rm stat}{}^{+0.1}_{-0.3}|_{\rm sys})\,\mathrm{GeV}^{-2}$.
+It can be converted to the transverse extension of partons in the proton as $\sqrt{\langle r_{\perp}^2 \rangle}=(0.58 \pm 0.04_{\rm stat}{}^{+0.01}_{-0.02}|_{\rm sys}\pm{}0.04_{\rm model})$~fm.
+This result is shown in Fig.~\ref{fig:compass_dvcs} together with the measurements of H1 and ZEUS and the model predictions of Goloskokov-Kroll (GK) and Kumeri\v{c}ki-M\"{u}ller (KM15).